Get methods

 }

-Returns the data of a NFT collection, including the index of the next item to mint, the content of the collection and the owner's address.
+Returns the data of an NFT collection, including the index of the next item available for minting, the content of the collection, and the owner's address.

 get_nft_address_by_index(int index)